 - Policy PFP-1.1: Active Uses.
-Encourage concentrations of active uses, such as restaurants, plazas, recreational amenities, and outdoor seating areas along the river's edge. - Policy PFP-1.2: Connections.
+Encourage concentrations of active uses, such as restaurants, plazas, recreational amenities, and outdoor seating areas along the river's edge and on private properties that abut the Mary Carter Greenway.
+Place a particular emphasis on uses that will help leverage improvements made through the continued implementation of the South Platte River Corridor Vision. - Policy PFP-1.2: Connections.
 Encourage direct pedestrian/bicycle linkages from private development along the river to the Mary Carter Greenway trail so long as doing so does not add or remove fill from the South Platte River, or otherwise negatively impact the floodway, and is supported by SSPRD and Denver Water. - Policy PFP-1.3: Building and Site Design.
 Orient new development and redevelopment along the river's edge to maximize views of the Platte River and Mary Carter Greenway.
 Avoid blank walls and surface parking lots in this location. - Policy PFP-1.4: Greenway Corridor Enhancements.
 Support the continued implementation of the South Platte River Corridor Vision in collaboration with the South Platte Working Group and other regional partners.